kvnify/kevinhendry.io/source/about.html.markdown

 Created enterprise iOS applications for the mobile workforce.

-## Cisco Systems
+## Cisco Systems Inc. - Service Provider Group

 Contiued a lot of the great work we'd started at TVWorks with a lot of familiar faces and began delving into what web technologies could offer the interactive cable experience.
 This is where I also first got my taste of professional iOS develpment.

-## TVWorks (Liberate Technologies)
+## Comcast / TVWorks / Liberate Technologies

-Create a magical platform for Java applications on the digital cable set-top device.
+Created a magical platform where Java applications could run on digital cable set-top devices.
 Massively underpowered hardware, very constrained resources.
 So.
 Much.
 Fun.
 This was my formative experience as a software developer and the best teams I've worked with.

 ## ZTR Control Systems